Darkcybe/darkcybe.github.io/_posts/2022-09-12-Python_Overview.md

 ```
 {: .nolineno }

-Using the random module as an example again, we can see that there a numerous function available. [random — Generate pseudo-random numbers — Python 3.10.5 documentation](https://docs.python.org/3/library/random.html)
+Using the random module as an example again, we can see that there a numerous function available via the [random — Generate pseudo-random numbers](https://docs.python.org/3/library/random.html) document by Python.

 ```python
 choices = ["rock", "paper", "scissors"]